 6 outside M25

 What if I need a security guard for a one-off occurrence?

 We take requests for temporary and ongoing contracts with clients.
-Sometimes, for example, you may need a guard for a few hours if you’re a landlord requiring protection and support while evicting a tenant, or you have a one-off event you’re hosting, and you need a security presence.
+Sometimes, for example, you have a one-off event you’re hosting, and you need a security presence.
 We’re here for you, no matter what.

 What requirements can I ask of the guards?

 Our guards will complete any requirement you need, whether it be patrolling the area, enforcing the policies and rules of your business, locking up at night, standing guard, protecting equipment, deterring troublemakers and thieves, and more.

 What uniforms do the guards wear?

 Our standard uniform is a white shirt, black trousers, appropriate shoes, a heavy duty CGS security vest, a CGS tie, their company lanyard, and depending on the weather, a heavy-duty jacket.
 If our guards are working an event, the uniform is a black suit, white shirt, tie, and dress shoes along with their company lanyard and ID.
 Appropriate PPE is also in place depending on the environment.